suurjaak/InputScope/README.md

 * Python 2.7 or Python 3.5+
 * bottle
 * pynput
+* pywin32 (optional, for toggling "Start with Windows")
 * wxPython (optional)

 If wxPython is not available, InputScope will not have its tray program,